oelmekki/yt-ttml2txt/README.md

 ## Why?

-I wrote this to be able to dump text content for youtube videos and then grep then, providing local full text search for youtube videos I care about.
-Here is how I do it (you need [yt-dlp](https://github.com/yt-dlp/yt-dlp) for that):
+I wrote this to be able to dump text content for Youtube videos and then grep them, providing local full text search for Youtube videos I care about.
+Here is how I do it (you need [yt-dlp](https://github.com/yt-dlp/yt-dlp) or similar for that):

 ```
 yt-dlp --skip-download --write-auto-sub --sub-format ttml <youtube-video-url>